cyverse/cyverse-sdk/docs/client-create.md

     "tier": "Unlimited"
 }
 ```
 Although much of the process of interacting with the Agave API is automated, you may need access to the consumerKey and consumerSecret for other types of OAuth2-based interaction.
-If you ever need to retrieve the API keys for a particular client application, you can always do so at https://agave.iplantc.org/store/site/pages/subscriptions.jag using your iPlant credentials
+If you ever need to retrieve the API keys for a particular client application, you can always do so at https://agave.iplantc.org/store/site/pages/subscriptions.jag using your CyVerse credentials

 *This completes the section on obtaining a set of API keys.*